rpagliuca/devser/hugo/content/posts/linux-xorg-gui-isolation.md

 1) Run your own code inside Docker

-2) Never share the X security token to a docker container running untrusted code.
+2) Never share the X security token to a docker container running untrusted code

-3) Do not run commands as npm start outside Docker
+3) Avoid running commands that trigger packages downloading such as `npm install` or even `npm start` outside Docker

-4) Use multi-factor authentication devices (MFA), like Yubikey or Google Authenticator.
+4) Use multi-factor authentication devices (MFA), like Yubikey or Google Authenticator, for managing sensitive account (you can never be too sure!)

 ## Further reading
 http://theinvisiblethings.blogspot.com/2011/04/linux-security-circus-on-gui-isolation.html